MP for South Cambridgeshire

 Liberal Democrat Spokesperson (Energy Security and Net Zero)

-Pippa Heylings is the Liberal Democrat MP for South Cambridgeshire, elected in 2024.
-She serves as the Liberal Democrat Spokesperson on Energy Security and Net Zero (since 18 September 2024) and has sat on select committees including the Environmental Audit Committee, with involvement in energy policy discussions such as the Crown Estate Bill [HL] and the Great British Energy Bill.
+Pippa Heylings is the Liberal Democrat MP for South Cambridgeshire, elected in July 2024.
+She serves as the Liberal Democrat Spokesperson on Energy Security and Net Zero and has sat on committees including the Environmental Audit Committee and the Crown Estate Bill committee since her election.

 Generated 21 February 2026